JaynieA/tau_code_challenge_4/README.md

 Your front-end developer has created all of the client-side code necessary to view, add, update, and delete treats from the treats database.
+In fact, said developer even stubbed out most of your server-side code, as well!
 The client side code has been minified, so you don't need to change these files at all.
-In fact, said developer even stubbed out most of your server-side code, as well!
+Just fork and clone this repo to get started.

 ## Database Setup

-Create a database call `treatDB` and create the following table in it.
+Create a database called `treatDB` and create the following table in it.

 ```SQL
 CREATE TABLE treats (